pvslav/portfolio/Python/ETL_2/Pipeline.md

 # Log the completion of the ETL process
 log_progress("ETL Job Ended")
 ```
 ## Step 6.
-Loaading data to Postgres.
+Loading data to Postgres.

 ```python
 # Create an engine object to connect to the database